Limited-Time Offer: Save $50 on a Biltmore® Annual Pass

 More Music History in the First Peak

 The First Peak of the Blue Ridge region claims another music legend: Nina Simone.
-Her childhood in Tryon has been preserved and the town has a a Nina Simone Plaza.
+Her childhood in Tryon is being preserved and the town has a life-size sculpture of her in Nina Simone Plaza.
 Read more about Nina Simone.